Retreat Comparison

 Best suited for

-• People feeling mentally drained from city life
+• People feeling mentally drained from city life, commutes, and screen saturation

-• Remote workers who spend most of their day in front of screens
+• Remote workers who spend most of their day isolated in front of screens

-• Anyone seeking a short nature escape in the Himalayas
+• Anyone seeking a short, meaningful nature escape without heavy logistics

 • People who want a creative retreat but have limited time